Skip to main content

 Find list of locations with alcohol restrictions »

-• Pets, such as dogs, are welcome in state parks and campgrounds, some overnight lodging facilities, state forest campgrounds, state-managed harbors, state-designated trails and boating access sites.
-However, to protect local ecosystems and visitor safety, they are restricted from designated swim beaches, endangered species habitats and other posted areas.
+• Pets, such as dogs, are welcome in state parks and campgrounds, some overnight lodging facilities, state forest campgrounds, state-managed harbors, state-designated trails and boating access sites (with the exception of 33 locations with seasonal dog restrictions).
+However, to protect local ecosystems and visitor safety, they are restricted from park buildings, toilet and shower buildings, designated swim beaches, endangered species habitats and other posted areas.
+Service animals are exempt from building restrictions.

 Find our pet-friendly guide »

-• Yes, you may fish at state parks and recreation areas.
+• Yes, you may fish at state parks and recreation areas in areas lawfully open to fishing.
 You must purchase a fishing license if you are 17 years of age or older to fish.
 If you are under 17, you may fish without a license, but you are required to observe all fishing rules and regulations.
 Any adult actively assisting a minor must have a fishing license.
 Please note, a license is required when targeting fish, amphibians, crustaceans and reptiles.

 Learn about fishing license requirements »